 - Measurement of various pressures

-Using any of these tests, your cardiologist at Manhattan Cardiovascular Associates can get a comprehensive look at your heart.
-Your doctor can then tell you whether the heart palpitations are likely harmless or require further treatment.
+Using any of these tests, your New York City cardiologist can get a comprehensive look at your heart.
+Your heart doctor can then tell you whether the heart palpitations are likely harmless or require further palpitations treatment.
 If you’re unsure, contact Manhattan Cardiology for testing.

-Once your NYC cardiologist or heart doctor has pinpointed the cause of your palpitations, he can proceed with treating the underlying cause, which can include heart disease and arrhythmia.
-Your doctor should also counsel you to avoid any known triggers.
-If you find the palpitations bothersome, follow your doctor’s instructions carefully to increase your chances of stopping the palpitations altogether.
+Once your NYC cardiologist or heart doctor has pinpointed the cause of your palpitations, he can proceed with treating the underlying cause of palpitations, which can include heart disease and arrhythmia.
+Your heart doctor should also counsel you to avoid any known triggers.
+If you find the palpitations bothersome, follow your cardiologists in New York instructions carefully to increase your chances of stopping the palpitations altogether.

-Do you have questions?
-Would like to schedule an appointment with the best rated cardiologist in NYC, Dr. Michael Ghalchi, please contact our Midtown Manhattan office.
-For more tips and techniques for preventing Heart Palpitations or irregular heartbeat treatment make an appointment at NYC Cardiology, Manhattan Cardiovascular Associates.
+Do you have questions about heart palpitations or irregular heartbeat?
+Would you like to schedule an appointment with the best rated cardiologist in NYC, Dr. Michael Ghalchi, please contact our Midtown Manhattan office.
+For more tips and techniques for preventing Heart Palpitations or irregular heartbeat treatment make an appointment at NYC Cardiology, Manhattan Cardiovascular Associates of New York.

 Dr. Michael Ghalchi, Cardiologist (Cardiologist NYC, Midtown)